Anxiety is common in children and teens. With the COVID outbreak dominating the news and altering our daily lives, there’s plenty to be anxious about.

 If you feel your child is feeling overwhelmed and having symptoms that interfere with their daily activities like school, work, relationships, etc., please reach out to us at Kids Plus.
 We’re always here for your children, and to help with their well-being.

 Please stay healthy, happy, and safe.

-Dr. Kate Belser became a Kids Plus Provider in 2019.
+Dr. Kate Belser has been a Kids Plus Provider since 2019.